daddel80/notepadpp-multireplace/src/tests/ONEPASS-PLAN.md

    search or its shift, so the bookkeeping cannot disagree with the verification about what the engine finds.
 3. Measured: the properties the design assumes about the engine are no longer assumptions.
-Section K measures five of them over 232 constructs and 53 texts at every position; the hand-written classification has 0 gaps, and the two properties that carry `none` and the confirmation search (K4, K5) are measured rather than argued.
+Section K measures eight of them - over 232 hand-picked constructs and 53 texts at every position, and over 4000 patterns generated from a grammar.
+The two that carry the whole design, "nothing here stays nothing" (K4) and "a hit is found again at its own position" (K5), are measured, not argued; so is the classification (K1 and K8, 0 gaps in 3697 measurable random patterns) and the probe window (K7).
+3a.
+Complete rather than wide: section P runs every pattern the harness knows, as a single entry, on every probe text, in UTF-8 and ANSI, against Notepad++'s own Replace All - 30820 runs, no exclusions, 0 differences.
+   The exclusion that used to sit here is what hid F7 for four rounds.
 4. Differential: remembering against the plain walk over 16 dimensions (three scopes, outside edits, custom word characters, ANSI, start position, runs after a backward search, three entry classes in isolation, exotic UTF-8,